rei/rei-cedar-docs/docs/components/selects/README.md

                 "name": "hideLabel",
                 "type": "boolean",
                 "default": "false",
-                "description": "Hides the label element and sets the input ‘aria-label’ to the value of the ‘label’ prop for a11y compliance."
+                "description": "Visually hides the label element, but leaves it available to screen readers for a11y compliance."
               },
               {
                 "name": "prompt",